 Identity and Access Management (IAM) is the discipline or practice that enables organizations to manage access to systems and resources.
 IAM does this by collecting information, issuing credentials, or making access decisions for any entity expected to access the organization’s resources, either directly or via various federated models.
 These IAM activities include (but are not limited to) logging into the company network to check email, registering with an online service to shop, or sharing a digital instantiation of a driver’s license, vaccination record, or library card.

 The nature of IAM requires collecting data about individuals.
-Issuers, Relying Parties, or Holders perform various actions based on that data.
+Issuers, Verifiers, or Holders perform various actions based on that data.
 When one also considers the amount of data that can be collected about an individual via their mobile device, the possibilities to both enable convenient access and unethical data collection and use are extensive and concerning.
-IAM systems and practitioners must pay close attention to security concerns such as maintaining the confidentially of user data and responsibly handling the collection, use, disclosure, retention, and disposal of identity-related information.
+IAM systems and practitioners must pay close attention to privacy and security concerns such as maintaining the confidentially of user data and responsibly handling the collection, use, disclosure, retention, and disposal of identity-related information.

 The Privacy Enhancing Mobile Credentials Working Group (PEMC WG) focuses on the issues in IAM around individual privacy in mobile devices.
 When it comes to mobile devices, mobile credentials may be enduring — a driving license or a student card at a university — or ephemeral such as a ticket to an event.
 All credentials will contain some identifying attributes related to the person to whom the credential was issued, as well as attributes specific to the purpose of the credentials.
 The use of credentials is integral to day-to-day life, and the use of digital credentials can provide “digital data trails” regarding individual activity.
 The uses and abuses of these data can lead to privacy harms to individuals.
 The PEMC WG, therefore, seeks to reduce the likelihood of privacy harms by providing guidance and requirements to the parties involved in mobile credential systems, including Issuers, Holders, and Verifiers (see the diagram below).